Michael Schwartz Library

 - Do I need to have a CSU ID card?

-- Your ID card serves as your Library Card at the CSU Libraries (University and Law) East and West Centers, and any of the OhioLINK libraries for OhioLINK loans.
+- Your ID card serves as your Library Card at the CSU Libraries (University and Law), West Center, and any of the OhioLINK libraries for OhioLINK loans.
 For authentication purposes, you will need your name and ID number when using online databases purchased for your use by CSU.

 - How can I find magazine or journal articles about a specific topic for a research paper?